7mind/mudyla/docs/concepts/dependencies.md

 echo "Metrics: ${action.weak.optional-metrics.file}"
 ```

 If `optional-metrics` is running (because someone else needs it), `report` will wait for it and get the file.
-If not, the expansion resolves to an empty string, and `report` runs without it.
+If not, the expansion resolves to an empty string `""`, and `report` runs without it.

 ## Environment Dependencies